Best WiFi Routers in India (2026)

 Score Breakdown

-TP-Link Archer C80 AC1900 Router
+TP-Link Archer AX10 AX1500 WiFi 6 Router

 Pros

-- +TP-Link brand with excellent firmware support
+- +TP-Link Tether app and firmware support ecosystem

 Cons

-- -No mesh expansion support
+- -No mesh expansion support (OneMesh not included)

 Score Breakdown